Acts 2:24

 Majority Standard Bible

-But God raised Him from the dead, releasing Him from the agony of death, because it was impossible for Him to be held in its clutches.
+But God raised Him from the dead, releasing Him from the agony of death, because it was impossible for death to keep Him in its grip.

 NET Bible